corrode/corrode.github.io/content/blog/iterators/index.md

 `for` loops.

-One reason might be that iterators are more versatile because they can be chained and collected into custom types as we have seen.
+One reason might be that iterators are more versatile because they can be chained and collected into custom types as we have seen and they scale well with the complexity of the problem: at no point are you forced to use a different API or pattern.

-My hope is that I was able to show you how powerful iterator patterns in Rust are and they are a powerful stand-in for those list comprehensions you might be familiar with from Python.
+My hope is that I was able to show you how powerful iterator patterns in Rust are and they are a powerful stand-in for those list comprehensions you might know and love from Python.

 I encourage you to explore the iterator API in Rust and see how you can use it to make your code more expressive and concise.